 Wedding gift registries are a huge industry – your wedding guests want to be generous to you as you start your married life together!
 But what to do if you’re a couple who doesn’t wish to partake in the traditional registry?
 Perhaps you’ve been living together for a while and already have all of your kitchen supplies.
 Maybe you’re both minimalists or environmentally conscious, and would rather not collect a bunch of things.
 Maybe you would like to register for gifts, but not at the traditional merchandisers.
-Whatever your reason, we are here to help!
-Here are some ideas for wedding gift registry alternatives.
+If you hire a professional local wedding planner, like Your Perfect Bridesmaid or Alston Mayger Events, they will be able to help guide you on this, as well as, other personalized details.
+In the meantime, here are some ideas for wedding gift registry alternatives.

 This Tips & Advice piece was submitted by Dana Barbar, a trusted local wedding professional and talented writer.

 The Art of Weddings Portland strongly recommends you hire a professional wedding planner that is experienced and connected to the top vendors in the community.
 You can find the full list of our favorite Portland planners, venues, and vendors in our vendor guide!
 Follow us on Instagram at @artofweddingspdx too!

 You should also keep your eye on The Venue Crawl event.
 Wedding planning has never been so much fun!
 Follow on Instagram at @portlandvenuecrawl and check it out.